 - I charge the same for record review, depositions and trial testimony, and usually also bill for travel time and expenses.

-- I understand that an attorney’s client is usually the one paying for an expert, and can usually provide a preliminary opinion with under 2 hours of chart review.
+- I understand that an attorney’s client may often be the one paying for an expert opinion, thus I can usually provide a preliminary opinion with under 2 hours of chart review.